 A few weeks after we went into lockdown, I thought that this was like grief.
-It is “new normal” and I have done this before.
+It is "new normal" and I have done this before.
 And yes, I have had my entire world reshaped before.
-I was able to quickly move past the loss of “what I knew” and kick into high gear with adapting to what we faced.
+I was able to quickly move past the loss of "what I knew" and kick into high gear by adapting to what we faced.

 But now, 91 days into our confinement, this isn't like grief anymore.
 Grief changes over time.
 The timetable is different for everyone, but there are perceptible differences.
 The first night I didn't cry myself to sleep.
 The first time I decided to go to a support group.
 Changes in my writing.
 Moving from a place of devastating loss to honoring the lives of my daughters.

-What is different about this is a feeling of stuck.
+What is different about this is the feeling of being stuck.
 There are no changes.
 Every day is the same.
 I can hardly believe that 91 days have passed, because it simultaneously feels like it was yesterday and a hundred years ago.
 While we have settled into a routine, there is no forward movement toward anything like our former lives.

 I don't have the weight of my feelings that I am carrying around, but I am carrying the load that "I am the parent.
 I have to keep things going."
 It has made me numb.
 I barely read the news, because I found that it made me too anxious - hearing about death, an overwhelmed medical system, and the lack of a social safety net.
 Instead, I fill my alone time in the morning before everyone wakes and the evenings before I go to bed with ancestry research, pouring over documents in an attempt to link to the past.
 It is a substitute for scrolling the headlines that I can handle.

 And what does that leave for my marriage?
-The days filled to the brim and no escape.
+The days are filled to the brim and no escape.
 As we juggle the kids, work, and preserving our own sanity, there is little left.
-I’ve compared it to having a newborn, when every ounce of energy devoted to the tiny human in the house – but that it won’t always be like this.
+I've compared it to having a newborn, when every ounce of energy is devoted to the tiny human in the house - but that it won't always be like this.
 This part is temporary.
 We have 19 years of life together and can remember the Before and more patiently wait for the After.